Office of Admissions

 Step Two – Transcripts

-- Most programs require high school transcripts and college transcripts (if you have attended college).
+- Most programs require an official high school transcript.

 - If you are wondering if your program requires high school or college transcripts, please contact the Admissions Office at 828-395-1442.